Phrase and beyond

-Translation quality has considerable significance in establishing and growing your business reputation within the international economy.
-The tools that product, translation, or localization managers can use today have made huge leaps towards effective quality management.
-With in-context previews on the user interface, advanced revision options, and glossary building capacities, you’re able to guarantee that all translation and localization efforts can be leveraged for upcoming products and projects.
-You are being given a complete overview for each step of the process and can easily communicate with translators and reviewers for clarification.
+Improving translation quality is key to a successful global business.
+The tools that product, translation, or localization managers can use today have made huge leaps towards effective translation quality management.
+With in-context previews on the user interface, advanced revision options, and term base building capacities, you're able to guarantee that all translation and localization efforts can be leveraged for upcoming products and projects.
+You are given a complete overview of each step of the process and can easily communicate with translators and reviewers for clarification.
 This not does only provide for fewer headaches and a clear context but also prevents costly fixes along the way.

-Phrase offers a variety of functions that help product managers to give the most adequate and necessary information to translators.
+Phrase offers a variety of functions that help localization or translation project managers give the most adequate and necessary information to translators.
 To establish your translation quality standards right from the start and provide technical documentation for your target languages, you can employ various best practices underpinned by a blend of strong features in Phrase:

 - Make use of translation memories (this ensures leveraging previously translated content for the new content)

-- Create a glossary (this ensures consistency in using terminology)
+- Create a term base (this ensures consistency in using terminology)

 - Upload a style guide (for instructions with regards to tone, cultural differences, and formatting)